 Through verification of the inspection requirements within this inspection procedure (IP), inspector(s) shall ensure that the licensee’s FFD program associated with this sample is designed and implemented to meet the general performance objectives of 10 CFR 26.23 and 10 CFR 73.55(b).

-In preparation to complete this IP, the inspector(s) should become familiar with relevant documentation that may include, but is not limited to, the licensee's site-specific and/or corporate FFD policy and FFD procedures, the access authorization provisions that adjudicate FFD authorization under 10 CFR Part 26, Subpart C, and sanctions under The inspector(s) should apply additional attention to recent security plan changes that could be relevant to the inspection activity.
+In preparation to complete this IP, the inspector(s) should become familiar with relevant documentation that may include, but is not limited to, the licensee's site-specific and/or corporate FFD policy statement and FFD procedures, the access authorization provisions that adjudicate FFD authorization under 10 CFR Part 26, Subpart C, and sanctions under 10 CFR 26.75.
+The inspector(s) should apply additional attention to recent security plan changes that could be relevant to the inspection activity.

 The inspector(s) are responsible for ensuring that the minimum range of inspection requirements identified within the sample are completed and evaluated to a level which provides reasonable assurance that licensees are meeting NRC regulatory requirements within the FFD program area being inspected.